 At the same time, many hunters are deeply offended that the most primal activity known to man is being practiced by millennials who expect — and receive — instant gratification.
 Wearing designer gear, camo-clad hipsters walk fifty yards to a wooden blind to shoot a monster buck lingering by an automatic feeder.
 The ranch transports, cleans and dresses the dead deer, then presents the meat to customers in freezer-friendly packaging.

-Texas ranches catering to this demographic make serious money; Texas Hunt Lodge charges $12k to take the largest Whitetail buck, plus $250 per day per hunter.
+Texas ranches catering to this demographic make serious money; Ox Ranch in Uvalde charges $30K to take the largest Whitetail buck, plus $1,000 for a Weekday Hunting Package.
 As you’d expect, the upscale ranches roll out the red carpet for the high-rollers.
 They’re five-star luxury all the way, from air conditioned bedrooms to a personal chef and (or course) a fully-stocked bar.

 I recently had the opportunity to hunt with Patrick Tarlton from the Texas Deer Association, a non-profit advocate for high fencing, on Nooner Ranch (video above).
 During our trip Patrick educated me on the benefits of high fencing deer.